Spine Surgeons conducting surgery for Myofascial pain

 • Experience with adults, children, and adolescents: Specifically, the surgeons are aware of growth plates for treating children and adolescents.

-• Experience in the latest surgical techniques: The doctors maintain up-to-date training with the latest surgical techniques for treating spine conditions and using minimally invasive surgical procedures, which can lead to faster recovery times and less pain for the patient.
+• Experience in the latest surgical techniques: Our doctors maintain up-to-date training with the latest surgical techniques for treating spine conditions and using minimally invasive surgical procedures, which can lead to faster recovery times and less pain for the patient.

 • Follow-up care: The center provides follow-up care to ensure that the patient continues to recover as quickly as possible.